Brockley, Suffolk

 Brockley (not to be confused with Brockley Green, 8 mi southwest in Hundon parish) is a village and civil parish in the West Suffolk district of Suffolk, England.
 Brockley parish includes the hamlets of Pound Green and Gulling Green.
-According to the 2001 Census parish population was 281, and increased to 312 at the 2011 Census.
+According to the 2001 Census, parish population was 281, and increased to 312 at the 2011 Census.

-The village is situated approximately 7 mi south of Bury St Edmunds and 9 mi north of Sudbury on the B1066.
-Also it is 2 mi north of Hartest.
+The village is situated roughly 7 mi south of Bury St Edmunds and 9 mi north of Sudbury on the B1066.
+It is also 2 mi north of Hartest.
 A small hamlet is recorded in Domesday as "Brochola" or "Broclega": the name originates from 'woodland clearing by a brook'.

 Mill Road marks the location of a former post mill which was demolished in 1930.
-East of B1066 is Willow Tree Farm (now Britton's Farm) (farthest out) with a small chapel (halfway to B1066).
-West of B1066 is Mile Farm (now Long's Farm) with the Pumping Station farthest west.
+East of B1066 is Willow Tree Farm (now Britton's Farm) (furthest out) with a small chapel (halfway to B1066).
+West of B1066 is Mile Farm (now Long's Farm) with the Pumping Station furthest west.

 Brockley Hall and St Andrew's Church are still around 1 km north of the village.
-St Andrew's dates from medieval times but was renovated in 1866.
+St Andrew's dates from medieval times, but was renovated in 1866.
 It is a Grade II* listed building.
 Brockley Hall is Grade I listed.

-There have been no public houses in the village since the 1980s, although before then there had been two: the Fox and Hounds and The Six Bells.
+There have been no public houses in the village since the 1980s, although before then there were two: the Fox and Hounds and The Six Bells.

 A blacksmith used to be next door to the pub.
 A shop, and petrol station closed some years ago.

 Brockley Cricket Club started over years ago and supports three teams playing in local leagues, a midweek team and a youth programme.
 The village also supports an indoor bowls club that has enjoyed some success in the past.